 While most Australians are well-trained in the routine of slipping on a shirt, slopping on sunscreen and slapping on a hat, that regimen has now expanded to include seek out shade and slide on sunglasses.

 UV radiation exposure that doesn’t cause sunburn can still damage your skin cells, causing wrinkling, sagging, discolouration and increasing your risk of skin cancer.
 This is why commercial solariums have been banned and, while fake tan is a safe alternative to the real thing, it doesn’t provide any sun protection.

 The Vitamin D deficiency myth

 Vitamin D, provided naturally via sunlight, is vital for muscle and bone health.
 In recent years, our efforts to protect ourselves from the sun’s damaging effects has led to fears of vitamin D deficiency.
-Cancer Council statistics, however, state that, the majority of Australians can maintain adequate levels of vitamin D through regular incidental exposure to the sun.
+Cancer Council statistics, however, state that the majority of Australians can maintain adequate levels of vitamin D through regular incidental exposure to the sun.

 So how do we strike a balance between sun safety and healthy vitamin D exposure?
 In hotter parts of Australia, people generally absorb enough vitamin D carrying out daily activities such as hanging out washing and walking to the car.

 In the rest of the country, early morning and evening are likely to be the best times of day to get a little extra sun.
 A more accurate guideline is that if UV levels are three or higher, you need sun protection, which is where the SunSmart UV Index comes in handy.